 Richard Linklater and Chris Beale in Austin

-Indie filmmaker and Austin Film Society Founder and Creative Director Richard Linklater hosted AUSTRALIAN SHORT FILM TODAY at Austin Film Society's AFS Cinema on November 28, 2018.
+Indie filmmaker and Austin Film Society Founder and Creative Director Richard Linklater hosted AUSTRALIAN SHORT FILM TODAY at Austin Film Society's AFS Cinema in Austin, Texas on November 28, 2018.

 After the screening, Linklater discussed the films with the audience and with AUSTRALIAN SHORT FILM TODAY producer Chris Beale.